Probate and Will Disputes Sydney

 Evidence Preparation

-We prepare evidence that supports or defends a claim by gathering financial records, medical reports, correspondence, witness statements, and expert material, ensuring each matter is presented with clarity and structure when disputes involve fairness concerns, validity questions, or contested issues.
+We prepare evidence that can be used to support or defend a claim by gathering financial records, medical reports, correspondence, witness statements, and expert material, ensuring each matter is presented with clarity and structure when disputes involve concerns regarding perceived "fairness", validity questions, or contested wills issues.

 Mediation Support

-We assist clients in mediation by preparing negotiation strategies, identifying settlement options, clarifying objectives, and supporting discussions to seek constructive resolutions, helping reduce conflict and avoid unnecessary litigation during disputes involving family provision, unfair distribution, or concerns requiring professional intervention.
+We assist clients in mediation by preparing negotiation strategies, identifying settlement options, refining objectives, and supporting discussions to seek constructive resolutions, helping reduce conflict and avoid unnecessary litigation during disputes involving family provision, perceived "unfair" distributions, or other estate concerns requiring professional intervention.

 Court Litigation Representation